Loring Air Force Base: Second-half of the Cold War

 Although it is unknown when it was opened, Loring was host to a Conventional Enhanced Release Training bomb range, which was located adjacent to the runway.
 Loring was one of four Strategic Air Command bases with a range of this type, and it was used frequently.
 The base was also located next to Condor 1 and Condor 2 airspace, which allowed for low-level training.
 The routes and training opportunities within the restricted airspace allowed training to be accomplished.
 One disadvantage of the location of Loring was its distance from the Strategic Training Route Complex and bombing ranges in Nevada and Utah.
-The ranges out west were the only location where the B-52s were allowed to drop live munitions, although SAC training only required crews to drop live munitions twice a year on these ranges.
+The western ranges were the only location where the B-52s were allowed to drop live munitions.
+SAC training required crews to drop live munitions twice a year on these ranges.

 In 1974, President Richard Nixon stopped at Loring on 3 July in Air Force One (SAM 27000) as he returned from a summit in Moscow, where he and Leonid Breshnev had signed the Threshold Test Ban Treaty.
 In a speech in front of 5,000 people in the double cantilever hangar, he talked about the importance of the treaty.
 President and Mrs. Nixon were welcomed home by vice president Gerald R. Ford, who flew from Washington.
 His daughter Julie Nixon Eisenhower was also in attendance.
 Nixon resigned from office five weeks later.

 On 11 March 1976, SAC headquarters announced that the 42d Bombardment Wing would be inactivated, citing the poor condition of Loring's facilities.
 In 1976, it was estimated that Loring needed up to $300 million in facilities improvements.
 Between 1976 and 1979, considerable debate took place over the strategic importance of Loring, resulting in a reversal of the Air Force decision to close Loring.
 When the decision to keep Loring AFB open was made in 1979, Congress committed itself to upgrading Loring's facilities.
 After 1981, nearly $300 million in military construction and operations and maintenance funds were spent to upgrade the facilities.
 Congressman Tip O'Neill of Massachusetts and Senator William Cohen of Maine were firm supporters of the base during the time when it was proposed to be closed.